nexbit/aurelia-authentication-docs/api_authService.md

 ### .isTokenExpired()

-Gets the current refresh token from storage
+Checks whether the token is expired

 #### Returns